Siroopfles/NovaPort/.nova/workflows/nova-leaddeveloper/WF_DEV_FEATURE_IMPLEMENTATION_LIFECYCLE_001_v1.md

   1. Log a final `Decision` confirming development phase completion.
   2. Update the main phase `Progress` item to 'DONE'.
   3. Coordinate with `Nova-Orchestrator` to update `active_context.state_of_the_union`.
-  4. In your `attempt_completion` to `Nova-Orchestrator`, summarize the work, confirm test status, and list all critical ConPort items created.
+  4. In your `attempt_completion` to `Nova-Orchestrator`, summarize the work, confirm test status, and list all critical NovaPort-MCP items created.

-**Key ConPort Items Involved:**
+**Key NovaPort-MCP Items Involved:**

 - Progress (integer `id`)
 - Decisions (integer `id`)